itplusx/flexible_news/README.md

 to have a special page template for just the news articles (e.g to show specific content on every news article).

 #### Adding News Article Page Template
-Assumed you want to add social media share buttons to every news article you have to do the following.
+Assuming you want to add social media share buttons to every news article you have to do the following.

 - Add TypoScript for special dokType to override FLUIDTEMPLATE:
 ```